-Dean of Enrollment Claude Anderson joined NMH in 2008 after heading the admission and financial aid office at Moses Brown School in Providence, Rhode Island, for 13 years.
+Claude Anderson P’11, Dean of Enrollment, joined NMH in 2008 after heading the admission and financial aid office at Moses Brown School in Providence, Rhode Island, for 13 years.
 Previously, he served as dean of students, associate director of admissions, and a coach at several boarding and day schools.
 He chairs the Admission Training Institute for the SSAT.
 He holds a bachelor’s degree from Millersville University, a master’s from Western New Mexico University, and a master’s in education from Temple University.

-Dean of Diversity, Equity, and Social Justice Martha Neubert joined the NMH faculty in 2005 after moving from Waynflete School in Portland, Maine.
-Martha has been teaching history in independent schools for 18 years.
-In 2016, she started in a new position as director the Office of Multicultural Affairs, which promotes an inclusive campus culture through initiatives that explicitly align with the school's mission to empower students to “act with humanity and purpose.”
-A deep understanding of NMH is one of her strengths, and Martha, in addition to teaching, has served as a dorm parent, an advisor, a coach, an affinity group advisor, and a contributor to school initiatives related to diversity and social justice.
-Martha holds a bachelor’s degree from Bates College, and an M.A.T. from Smith College.
+Martha Neubert, Dean of Equity and Social Justice, has been teaching history in independent schools for 18 years.
+She joined the NMH faculty in 2005 from the Waynflete School in Portland, Maine.
+In 2016, she became director of the Office of Multicultural Affairs, which promotes a compassionate, inclusive campus culture through initiatives that align with the school's mission to empower students to “act with humanity and purpose.”
+Besides teaching, Martha has served as a dorm parent, advisor, coach, and affinity-group advisor, and contributes to all school initiatives related to diversity and social justice.
+Martha holds a bachelor’s degree from Bates College and an M.A.T. from Smith College.